vimc/vimcheck/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# vimcheck: Diagnostics for vaccination modelling burden and impact estimates
+# vimcheck: Diagnostics for Vaccine Impact Modelling Consortium burden and impact estimates

 <!-- badges: start -->